 Works cooperatively with the University Facilities Management team and the Capital Management Department to ensure urgent needs are met in a timely and safe manner; participates in design and construction meetings.

-Develops and revises design standards, constructed and completed within the UIHC recommended standards, for the HVAC and mechanical shops.
+Develops and revises design standards, constructed and completed within the UIHC recommended standards, for the HVAC shop.

 On-call and ability to respond to emergencies is required.